sasabosnic/rgz/ref/tda.md

 # Fred says...

-<p class="quote">&#8220;Hi!
-I'm Tran Dac Anh (known to others as
+<p class="f3 lh-title ni">&#8220;Hi!
+I'm Tran Dac Anh (known to
-Fred), a software developer working on smallholder farmers solutions at Singapore Digital Hub of Yara.</p>
+others as Fred), a software developer working on smallholder farmers solutions at Singapore Digital Hub of Yara.</p>

 In 2015 I joined Cinarra Systems to develop UI for mobile ad management and planning platform.
 Roman was leading the frontend